kirin-xiv/KirinPlugins/QA List.md

 After having several releases with blatant issues that were quickly noticed, identified, and patched I decided it would be wise to have a QA list to ensure this is minimized in the future.

-This list can and will certainly change over time to ensure that the quality of Wordsmith remains to its highest standard when and where possible.
+This list can and will certainly change over time to ensure that the quality of EorzeaScribe remains to its highest standard when and where possible.

-To ensure quality for the end user, all testing should be done a RELEASE build of Wordsmith NOT a DEBUG build.
+To ensure quality for the end user, all testing should be done a RELEASE build of EorzeaScribe NOT a DEBUG build.
 This is to ensure that the version shipped to users works properly and not just the testing version.

 # General
     [ ] Performance test

-# Scratch Pad
+# Text Composer
     [ ] Aliases
         * Can use aliases